 Seven 13 (1997-present): a Progressive Metal band from Orleans, Massachusetts, USA.

-even13 began its formation in the summer of 1997 in Massachusetts with Amanda Adams (keyboards) who sought an outlet for her compositions.
+eginning its formation in the summer of 1997, Seven13 was the idea of Amanda Adams (keyboards) who sought an outlet for her compositions.
 Shortly later the addition of Kenneth Michael (vocals), Brian Bales (drums), Justin Ballard (guitar/vocals), Brian Verrochi (bass/vocals) and theatrical dance choreographer Lauren Doucette would develop the sounds of Seven 13 into a solid force.
 Their music would soon after be featured on several compilation CDs, books and programs, not to mention their regular touring with a fun, energetic and carnival like atmosphere mixed with vibrant dance and costumes, all serving to increase their notoriety.
 The music of Seven 13 would become a theatrical experience brought to life through an inter-fusion of vibrant dance and costumes.

 In 2002 Seven13 launched their Unleashed debut, an attempt at transcribing their progressive metal theatrical styles onto CD.
 By the time the follow-up Devour was released in 2004, and the subsequent South African tour, the membership had shifted with Amanda Adams on keyboard, Brian Verrochi (bass/backing vocals), Kenneth Michael replaced by Court Linehan as lead vocalist, Bryan Bales replaced by Berklee Graduate Greg Ogan on drums/percussion and Justin Ballard replaced by Mike Burke on lead guitar.
 D-2 (2007) would follow.